siyanz/siyanz.github.io/_posts/2014-1-21-Beacon-for-COPD-Patients.md

 ### Background
 Chronic Obstructive Pulmonary Disease (COPD), commonly known as emphysema, limits the ability of a person's lungs to retain oxygen.
 People with COPD have severe issues with breathing.
 Many individuals describe their difficult experience as "breathing through a coffee straw".
 This significantly decreases their quality of life.
 While there is no cure for COPD, there are two approaches to alleviate the condition: medical treatments (oxygen, bronchodilators, steroids, pulmonary rehabilitation) and a lung transplant.
 The process of choosing between these two options can be confusing.

-In collaboration with University of Pittsburgh Medical Center (UPMC), we worked with Dr. Cynthis Gries to design a decision aid to help patients choose a treatment that best fits their needs and values.
+In collaboration with University of Pittsburgh Medical Center (UPMC), we worked with Dr. Cynthis Gries to design a decision aid that helps patients choose a treatment that best fits their needs and values.

 ### My Role
 As the research lead of the team, I, with my team, interviewed stakeholders, doctors, social workers and caregivers, in the early stage.
 We also talked to pre- and post-transplant patients to understand their worries and concerns.
 In the design phase, I lead the team to conduct think-alouds and interviews to test our prototypes.